granam/mautic-czech-vocative/README.md

 # Credits
 The plugin has been created thanks to sponsor [svetandroida.cz](https://www.svetandroida.cz/) and thanks to the author of free czech vocative library [`bigit/vokativ`](https://bitbucket.org/bigit/vokativ.git) Petr Joachim.

+Additional thanks to [vietnamisa.cz](http://www.vietnamisa.cz/) for their help with bug-fixes and improvements.

 # Hint for mautic Twig plugin
 If you are going to create a Mautic plugin for [Twig](https://twig.symfony.com/doc/2.x/), a good start can be [mautic-twig-plugin-skeleton](https://github.com/dongilbert/mautic-twig-plugin-skeleton).